genomicsclass/book/pages/bioc1_geneset_1.md

 library(GSEABase)
 ```

-In previous sections we have used a dataset comparing males and females.
-We will need the following package which is available from the class github repo:
+Our example is based on the following package which is available from the class github repo:

 ```r
 library(devtools)
 install_github("genomicsclass/GSE5859Subset")
 ```

+<a name="batch"></a>

 We constructed this data to include batch effect so we
 correct for them using SVA: